FangQijun/weather-microservice-demo/README.md

-# weather-microservice-demo
+# Weather Microservice Demo
 A microservice for weather API data ETL

 # Thought Processes
 1. It is a 2-step process to get the weather forecasts according to [this](https://www.weather.gov/documentation/services-web-api)
    1. Step 1 is to inquire which [Gridpoint](https://weather-gov.github.io/api/gridpoints) (a 2.5km x 2.5km rectangle on the map of the United States represented by an office code consisting of 3 capital letters and two integers) a specific lat/lon is located in with a payload looking like `https://api.weather.gov/points/{latitude},{longitude}`
    2. Step 2 is to obtain the grid forecast for a `gridpoint`, use the `/points` endpoint to retrieve the current grid forecast endpoint by coordinates with a payload looking like `https://api.weather.gov/gridpoints/{office}/{gridX},{gridY}/forecast` and `https://api.weather.gov/gridpoints/{office}/{gridX},{gridY}/forecast/hourly`
-2. Gridpoints WFO/x/y should not be considered static but won't be updated often according to [the GitHub Q&A thread](https://github.com/weather-gov/api/discussions/621)
+2. Gridpoints WFO/x/y should not be considered static but won't be updated often according to these GitHub Q&A threads [[1](https://github.com/weather-gov/api/discussions/621),[2](https://github.com/weather-gov/api/discussions/746)]
 3. Given bullet points 1-2, we decided to do the following:
    1. Create our own list of 2.5km x 2.5km grids that are almost identical to said `gridpoint`s to perfectly cover the entirety of contiguous US.
 There are approximately 1.26M to be exact;
    2. Every month, for each centroid of the grid, make a "Step 1" API call to get which `gridpoint` the centroid, therefore the grid corresponds to (e.g. The 2.5km x 2.5km grid near Topeka, KS `[[-97.0799, 39.7451], [-97.0803, 39.7672], [-97.109, 39.7668], [-97.1085, 39.7448], [-97.0799, 39.7451]]` corresponds to Gridpoint `TOP/32,81`).
 Here are two examples showcasing how the grids indeed cover up the whole country.